 Portland High-Rise Condos

 We are so fortunate in Portland to have such a wide variety of high-rise condo buildings.
-We have gleaming glass towers like The Cosmopolitan, historic condo buildings like Envoy, modern loft-style buildings like the Edge and pretty much everything in between.
+We have gleaming glass towers like The Cosmopolitan, historic condo buildings like Fontaine, and pretty much everything in between.
 As the exclusive Portland partners for Highrises.com for the last 12 years we've helped many of our Portland neighbors find the right building and area for them, and we're ready to help you too.
 Below you'll find all available high-rise condos for sale today in Portland.
+If you'd rather you can also search by building with our building directory.
 Please contact us anytime with questions or to arrange a tour.
-You can also read more about high-rise living in Portland, or zero in on a particular building in our high-rise building directory.

 The Portland high-rise condo buildings are mostly clustered in a few different neighborhoods around town: